umbraco/UmbracoDocs/13/umbraco-cms/reference/cache/examples/tags.md

 We're going to expose an endpoint that allows us to get the tags from each group.

-The tags from the `default` should be cached for a minute and the `blog` tags will be cached until site restart or if you publish a blog post node in the Backoffice.
+The tags from the `default` should be cached for a minute.
+The `blog` tags will be cached until site restart or if you publish a blog post node in the Backoffice.

 ## Example